Starbucks: American unionization efforts

 Starbucks temporarily closed two stores participating in the union drive in October for renovations.
 The company claimed these closures were unrelated to the unionization efforts.
 Starbucks began working with Littler Mendelson, a self-described "union-busting firm", in October.
 Starbucks requested that the National Labor Relations Board include all Buffalo Starbucks locations in the union vote, however, the NLRB rejected this argument and declared store by store elections.
 Finally, on December 9, 2021, the workers at the Elmwood Avenue store became the first unionized Starbucks workers at a Starbucks owned location in the United States with a 19–8 vote.
 The Camp Road location voted 12–8 not to be in the union.
 Starbucks does have unionized locations in other countries.
 On December 13, workers at two Boston area locations petitioned the NLRB for union elections to be unionize with Workers United.
 The workers cited the win in Buffalo as inspiration for organizing.
 Workers in at least one location had most cards signed within a day.

 In February 2022, Starbucks fired seven workers in Memphis who had led the unionization effort and temporarily closed the store.
 In August 2022, the National Labor Relations Board accused the company of illegally discriminating against unionized workers by refusing them wage and benefit increases and requesting restitution.
 It also asked that the CEO at the time, Howard Schultz, or a board official read a notice about this purportedly unlawful move.

-As of August 2022, unions were certified at 211 locations in the US.
+That same month, unions were certified at 211 locations in the US.
 On November 17, 2022, Starbucks’ annual Red Cup Day and one of the busiest days for employees, over 100 locations had employees go on strike.
 The workers were seeking higher staffing levels, better wages, and consistent schedules.

 Most unionization efforts are made through SBWU (Starbucks Workers United).
 There are over 9,000 American locations, but since the first unionized location in New York in 2021, less than 3% have voted to unionize.
 SBWU and Starbucks have yet to successfully negotiate a contract.
 Starbucks claims in a letter and on its website that the Workers United has delayed bargaining, has illegally broadcast bargaining sessions, refused to meet in person, and that Starbucks has reported more than 22 unfair labor practice charges to the NLRB (National Labor Relations Board).
 By March 2023, the NLRB found no merit in Starbucks's complaints and instead ruled that it was Starbucks who refused to bargain.